starclub/Star-ROM/README.md

 2. Windows PC
 3. The Star-ROM source code

-To find the directions, read Setup.txt
+To find the directions, read Setup.txt.
 To see the Credits, read Credits.txt